pivotal-cf-experimental/pat/README.md

 - `rest:login` - performs a login to the REST api.
 This option requires `rest:target` to be included in the list of workloads.
 - `rest:push` - pushes a simple Ruby application using the REST api.
 This option requires both `rest:target` and `rest:login` to be included in the list of workloads.
 - `gcf:push` - pushes a simple Ruby application using the CF command-line
+- `gcf:spring` - pushes the spring-music app.
+The app paramaters can be modified by changing its manifest.yml.
 - `dummy` - an empty workload that can be used when a CF environment is not available.
 - `dummyWithErrors` - an empty workload that generates errors.
 This can be used when a CF environment is not available.